stoneskin/stoneskin.github.io/Tools/Git.02-UserSmartGitAsGitClient.md

   - Push is just send you local change to remote server

 - First time you push the code to remote github, you will be asking username and password
+  - *for security reason, you should not use your password here, you could create a personal access token and use it as password* [create a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
   ![github logoin](installSmartGit/smartgit_16_githublogin.png)

-- If you need change username password, got to menu ->Edit ->Preference
+- If you need remove saved credential, got to menu ->Edit ->Preference,remove the github item

   ![update password](installSmartGit/smartgit_17_UpdateAuthentication.png)